ADEN cannon: Design and development

 In the post-war era, the MK 213 became well known in armament circles, and a number of companies took up development.
 This included the Armament Development Establishment in the UK and GIAT in France.
-A common 30×111mm round was developed that offered a dramatic improvement in muzzle velocity from the MK 108's 540 m/s to the new design's 790 m/s.
+A common 30×111mm round was developed that offered a dramatic improvement in muzzle velocity from the MK 108's 500 m/s to the new design's 790 m/s.
 This was only slightly lower than contemporary 20 mm cannon like the Hispano Mk.
 V's 840 m/s, making the new round suitable for use during dogfights as well as against larger targets.
 The mechanism improved the rate of fire from the Mk.
 V's 750 rpm to 1,300 rpm, a significant improvement.
 The new weapon was quickly developed and production was set up at the Royal Small Arms Factory in Enfield.
 The name ADEN was created by combining the two first initials of Armament Development Establishment with the first two letters of Enfield, producing ADEN.

 The ADEN cannon entered service on the British Hawker Hunter in 1954, and was subsequently used on every British gun-armed aircraft until the advent of the Panavia Tornado in the 1980s.
 The last version to see production was the Mk.
 4. An improved version, the Mk.
 5, incorporates a multitude of small changes to improve reliability and increase rate of fire to 1,500–1,700 rounds per minute.
 No new Mk 5s were built, but many older weapons were converted, being redesignated "Mk 5 Straden".

 GIAT also introduced their version of the design as the DEFA cannon; the two weapons are very similar.

 ADEN 25

 The ADEN Mk 5 became the basis for the planned ADEN 25, which was to be a somewhat larger weapon at 90 in long and weighing 203 lb firing the new range of 25x137mm NATO STANAG 4173 ammunition (as developed for M242 Bushmaster) at a much higher muzzle velocity of 3445 ft/s.
 The lighter ammunition was also to produce a higher rate of fire, 1,650 to 1,850 rounds per minute.

 The ADEN 25 was selected for British Harrier GR.5 aircraft.
-After initial weight issues and persistent problems integrating the cannon with the pod, and the pod with the Harrier GR.5 aircraft, the MoD considered the cost of fixing the problems excessive. and the project cancelled in 1999.
-As a result, RAF Harrier GR.7 and GR.9 aircraft did not carry a cannon, no attempt apparently having been made to retrofit the older ADEN 30 mm pods.
+After initial weight issues and persistent problems integrating the cannon with the pod, and the pod with the Harrier GR.5 aircraft, the MoD considered the cost of fixing the problems excessive, and the project was cancelled in 1999.
+Harrier GR.7 was cleared for emergency use of the ADEN 25.
+No attempt apparently having been made to retrofit the older ADEN 30 mm pods.
 Fleet Air Arm BAE Sea Harriers retained the 30 mm weapon until their retirement in 2006.